 Carol earned her Master’s in Counseling from UNC Charlotte.
-Her degree has taught her the importance of being a good listener and building a trusting relationship whether she is working with the individual asking for help, a family member or a mental health professional.
-Carol believes that during a time of crisis, trust is paramount in order to find a good place to heal.
+Her degree has taught her the importance of being a good listener and building a trusting relationship whether she is working with the individual asking for help, a family member, or a mental health professional.
+Carol believes that during a time of crisis, trust is paramount to find a good place to heal.

 MAGGIE CAIN, LPC-A

 Maggie’s first home was in the great state of Texas.
 Collegiate tennis and a full scholarship sent her to Arkansas.
 There she found her first career and love for helping people.
 Her first job landed her in the nonprofit fundraising sector.
 For thirteen years she was blessed with getting to raise awareness and much-needed funds for children and families seeking support, hope, and love through programs for psychiatric, emotional, and behavioral care in Arkansas.
 After earning her Masters in Mental Health and Clinical Counseling in 2016 from Southern Arkansas University, she became a Licensed Associate Counselor in Arkansas and recently (2018) transferred her license to North Carolina as a Licensed Professional Counselor Associate.

 Additionally, for fourteen months beginning in December 2016, Maggie provided part-time counseling for Bradford Health Services IOP of Little Rock.
 Working with the clients and their families at Bradford Health Services was equally fulfilling and joyful as connecting donors to changing lives of others through their financial gifts.
 That experience, and her love of helping people, led her to a desire to stay in addiction treatment.
 Maggie found herself seeking through the clients’ strengths and desires for help to be a part of a team that feels the same passion for helping and ensures every client an opportunity to succeed.